blessingOluwapelumi/zuri.training.team/README.md

 # zuri.training.team
- This is a replicate of zuri training website designed using HTML, CSS and a bit of Javascript
+ This is a replicate of zuri training website designed using HTML, CSS and some lines of Javascript